DNA²

-DNA² was adapted into a 12-episode anime television series by Madhouse and Studio Deen, broadcast on Nippon Television from October to December 1994.
-This was followed by a three-episode anime original video animation (OVA) in 1995.
-The anime TV series and the OVA were licensed in North America by Central Park Media.
-Discotek Media has since re-licensed the series for a DVD release in 2014.
+A 12-episode anime television series adaptation, produced by Madhouse and Studio Deen, was broadcast on Nippon TV from October to December 1994.
+A three-episode original video animation (OVA) was released from February to June 1995.
+In North America, the TV series and the OVA were licensed by Central Park Media and released on DVD in 2003.
+Discotek Media re-licensed the series and released on DVD in 2014.

 Plot

 Junta Momonari is a high school student with a very unusual problem.
 Whenever he becomes sexually aroused by a woman, his "female allergy" kicks in, causing him to throw up.
 One day, Junta is confronted by a girl in strange clothing who claims to be from the future.
 The girl, called Karin Aoi, tells him about how the world has become terribly overpopulated in her time, to the point where having more than one child is a crime punishable by death.
 At the root of the problem is a family of "Mega-Playboys": people with sexual charisma and impulses that lead each of them to have 100 children that carry the Mega-Playboy DNA, causing them and all their descendants to each have 100 children as well.
 All this started with a single Mega-Playboy, whom Karin has travelled back into the past to deal with.
 Karin reveals to Junta that she is a "DNA Operator".
 Her job is to make alterations in people's DNA that will change their nature for the greater good of society.
 She intends to shoot the original Mega-Playboy with a DCM ("DNA Control Medicine") bullet that will alter his DNA in order to relieve him of his mega-playboy qualities, thus preventing the overpopulation problem from ever happening.
 She can then return to the future to receive the reward that will allow her to finally get the "nice husband, cute pet, and sweet, sweet home" she yearns for.
 She confirms Junta's identity, then, to his shock, promptly shoots him.

 Junta, the boy who could not look at a naked woman without throwing up, was destined to become the original Mega-Playboy later in his life.
 Escaping back to her time machine, Karin arrives to a message from her boss in the future.
 Her hopes for a commendation on a job well done are dashed when her rather upset employer points out that the DCM bullet she was supposed to use on the Mega-Playboy was left behind in the future.
 By shooting Junta with the wrong DCM bullet—one which Karin planned on using to create an ideal husband—rather than eliminating the Mega-Playboy, Karin actually created him.
 Now unable to return to the future until she sets things right, Karin decides to improvise by making Junta get together with the only girl who does not give him an allergic reaction: his childhood friend Ami Kurimoto, for whom he does not feel any romantic affection, since he sees her more as a sister.